unfoldedcircle/core-api/README.md

   - user management and authentication handling.
 - The WebSockets API adds event subscription with asynchronous notifications.

-The remote acts as server.
+The Remote Two acts as server.
 Whenever the remote enters standby it may choose to disconnect open WebSocket sessions.
 It is up to the client to reconnect again.

 ## Roadmap

 In the short term we will publish the following APIs and additional repositories:

-- [ ] Integration API
+- [x] WebSocket integration API
 - [ ] REST Core API, WebSocket Core API
 - [ ] API models in Rust (Apache License 2.0)
 - [ ] Open Source integration for Home Assistant written in Rust (Mozilla Public License 2.0)